Irish Wolf Hound

 (Body shape and physical characteristics)

-- Gastric dilatation volvulus (Bloat/Torsion) (build up of gas in the stomach and intestines , stomach twisting – urgent vet treatment required) Common in deep chested breeds
+- Gastric dilatation volvulus (Bloat/Torsion) Common in deep chested breeds

 - Elbow dysplasia (ideally O:O)

-- Hip dysplasia (abnormal formation of hip joints leading to osteoarthritis.
-Breed mean score 5.5 (parents should be lower)
+- Hip dysplasia: Breed 5 year mean score 7.4 (parents should be lower)

-- Eye Disease: Progressive retinal atrophy (PRA) (progressive visual impairment) (annual testing); Multifocal retinal dysplasia (MRD) (annual testing)
+- Eye Disease: Progressive retinal atrophy (PRA) (annual testing); Multifocal retinal dysplasia (MRD) (annual testing)

 DNA Tests Available